MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/windowing/windowing-overview.md

 using Microsoft.UI;
 // Needed for AppWindow
 using Microsoft.UI.Windowing;
-// Needed for XAML Window Native window interop using System.Runtime.InteropServices;
+// Needed for XAML hwnd interop using WinRT.Interop;

 namespace SampleApp
 {